christopher-gilbert/checkout-kata/README.md

 ### Domain
 The domain model is used across layers from the service interface down.

-I have not separated out entity classes, I have simply detached 'persisted' instances to avoid uncontrolled modification of 'stored' representations of the domain.
+I have not separated out entity classes from the domain classes, I have simply detached 'persisted' instances to avoid uncontrolled modification of 'stored' representations of the domain.
 This avoids a proliferation of different representations of the domain, and mapping between them.
 This would generally also be the case in a more realistic implementation, where either an ORM would map the domain, or it could be serialised/deserialised to a representation suitable for a key/value store.

-Domain objects are mapped to DTOs in the controller for safety to avoid uncontrolled binding to properties such as price etc.
+Domain objects *are* mapped to DTOs in the controller for safety to avoid uncontrolled binding to properties such as price etc.
 However, the use of DTOs is really for illustrative purposes - the controller only takes in simple values and so could safely expose the domain model.

 Pricing is retained in units that do not relate to any specific currency until presented to the view.